azarketa/Thermodynamics-theoretical-pills/source/11_Specific_heats.md

 Yet a further simplification defines the **perfect gas**, a special case of the ideal gas in which $c_v$ and $c_p$ are **assumed constant** over the temperature range considered.

-:::{admonition} Important: summary of the three gas models
+:::{warning} Important: summary of the three gas models
-:class: warning

 | **Gas type**    | **Dependence of $c_v$, $c_p$**               | **Interactions**                         |            **Equation of state**            |
 | :-------------- | :------------------------------------------- | :--------------------------------------- | :-----------------------------------------: |